Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-Another FDA approved drug formulated specifically for the treatment of fibromyalgia, Savella has proven to be useful for many patients who experience pain.
+Another FDA-approved drug formulated specifically for the treatment of fibromyalgia, Savella has proven to be useful for many patients who experience pain.

 With the same mechanism of action as many antidepressants, Savella is still not used to treat depression but only used for fibromyalgia.